New York Mets vs Los Angeles Dodgers: Odds, Run Line, and Total

 - Center fielder Jose Siri is on the 10-day IL with a tibia bruise.

-- Pitcher Sean Manaea is on the 60-day IL with an oblique strain.

-- Pitcher AJ Minter is on the 60-day IL with a right lat strain.
+- Relief pitcher AJ Minter is on the 60-day IL with a right lat strain.

 - Left fielder Jesse Winker is on the 10-day IL with a right oblique strain.